edgedb/edgedb/docs/stdlib/generic.rst

 .. eql:operator:: eq: anytype = anytype -> bool

-    Compares two values of :eql:type:`anytype` for equality.
+    Compares two values of compatible types for equality.

-    This reuslts in a :eql:type:`bool`:
+    This results in a :eql:type:`bool`:

     .. code-block:: edgeql-repl